Lockup Negative Awc Twc 01

 It is incredibly important for us to recognise that the lands and waters we travel through on our trips are not just environmental landscapes, they are cultural landscapes too, that speak to a long and intimate relationship between peoples and their natural environments.

-We also have partnered with the ALCT to support the training and development of Aboriginal guides, and as we expand our operations on mainland Australia, we look forward to working with other Aboriginal and Torres Strait Islander communities to ensure we walk and work with integrity - paying respect and amplifying the voices of those who are custodians and have connection to the special places we walk in.
+We also have partnered with the ALCT to support the training and development of Aboriginal guides, and as we have expanded our operations on mainland Australia, we look forward to working with other Aboriginal and Torres Strait Islander communities to ensure we walk and work with integrity - paying respect and amplifying the voices of those who are custodians and have connection to the special places we walk in.

 Low Food Miles